msa-em/stem-transfer-of-information/07_segmented_icom.md

 Effect of various detector geometries on the CTF for iCOM imaging.
 :::

-## Detector impacts
+We note the following:

+- As the number of annular and radial segments increases, the iCOM CTF approaches that of the pixelated detector.
-Since the CTF relies on $c_j$, the center of mass of detector segment $j$, the outer collection angle of an annular detector should match the semi-convergence angle, $\alpha$, for the COM approximation to be accurate.
+- Since the CTF relies on the center of mass of detector segment $j$, the outer collection angle of an annular detector should match the semi-convergence angle, $\alpha$, for the COM approximation to be accurate.
-An outer collection angle $>> \alpha$ results in over-estimation of the COM signal, and thus produces a CTF above unity.
+  - An outer collection angle $\gg q_{\mathrm{probe}}$ results in over-estimation of the COM signal, and thus produces a CTF above unity.
-This effect may be somewhat mediated by introducing radial rings which allows the detector to resolve differences in the CBED pattern intensity radially in addition to annularly. <!-- Azimuthally? -->
+- This effect may be somewhat remedied by introducing radial rings which allows the detector to resolve the COM signal radially in addition to annularly.
+- For detectors with few annular segments, the 2D CTF is anisotropic, resulting in non-round atoms when convolved with the STO WPO.
+- The rotational-offset of the annular segments is reflected in the 2D CTF orientation.
+  - Note this effect is obfuscated in the commonly-presented 1D radial averages.
-Also note that offsetting half of the ring's segments by half of their annular span range ($45^\circ$ for four segments spanning $90^\circ$ each) adds the benefit of better annular resolution, yielding a rounder CTF.
+- Offsetting half of the ring's segments by half of their annular span range (e.g. $45^\circ$ for four segments spanning $90^\circ$ each) further improves annular resolution, yielding a more isotropic CTF.